-Litigation Strategy: Discussions concerning strategy with respect to ongoing litigation obviously fit within this Purpose, but only if an open meeting may have a detrimental effect on the litigating position of the public body.
+Litigation Strategy: Discussions concerning strategy with respect to ongoing litigation obviously fit within this purpose but only if an open meeting may have a detrimental effect on the litigating position of the public body.
 Discussions relating to potential litigation are not covered by this exemption unless that litigation is clearly and imminently threatened or otherwise demonstrably likely.
-That a person is represented by counsel and supports a position adverse to the public body's does not by itself mean that litigation is imminently threatened or likely.
-Nor does the fact that a newspaper reports a party has threatened to sue necessarily mean imminent litigation.Note: A public body's discussions with its counsel do not automatically fall under this or any other Purpose for holding an executive session.
+That a person is represented by counsel and supports a position adverse to the public body’s does not by itself mean that litigation is imminently threatened or likely.
+Nor does the fact that a newspaper reports a party has threatened to sue necessarily mean imminent litigation.Note: For the reasons discussed above, a public body’s discussions with its counsel do not automatically fall under this or any other purpose for holding an executive session.

 4. To discuss the deployment of security personnel or devices, or strategies with respect thereto;

-This Purpose permits an executive session to investigate charges of criminal misconduct and to consider the filing of criminal complaints.
+This purpose permits an executive session to investigate charges of criminal misconduct and to consider the filing of criminal complaints.
 Thus, it primarily involves discussions that would precede the formal criminal process in court.
 Purpose 1 is related, in that it permits an executive session to discuss certain complaints or charges, which may include criminal complaints or charges, but only those that have already been brought.
-Also, unlike Purpose 5, Purpose 1 confers certain rights of participation on the individual involved, as well as the right for the individual to insist that the discussion occur in open session.
-To the limited extent that there is overlap between Purposes 1 and 5, a public body has discretion to choose which Purpose to invoke when going into executive session.
+However Purpose 1 confers certain rights of participation on the individual involved, as well as the right for the individual to insist that the discussion occur in open session.
+Purpose 5 does not require that the same rights be given to the person who is the subject of a criminal complaint.
+To the limited extent that there is overlap between Purposes 1 and 5, a public body has discretion to choose which purpose to invoke when going into executive session.